eviack/vitalsync/README.md

-# VitalSync - Patient history retrieval system and AI powered medical timeline generation
+# VitalSync AI - Patient history retrieval system and AI powered medical timeline generation

 Got tons of patient medical history and want to swtich your doctor ?
 Upload them all here, create a card !
 A single card for all your problems.